Back to: ASP.NET Core Tutorials For Beginners and Professionals

 http://localhost:52190/Home/Index

 The default route works fine for most of the ASP.NET Core MVC Web Applications.
-For example, create a controller with the name as StudentController and then copy and paste the following code into it.
+For example, create a Controller named StudentController and copy and paste the following code into it.

 using Microsoft.AspNetCore.Mvc; namespace RoutingInASPDotNetCoreMVC.Controllers { public class StudentController : Controller { public string Index() { return "Index() Action Method of StudentController"; } public string Details(int? id) { return $"Details({id}) Action Method of StudentController"; } } }